 INSERT INTO conditions VALUES (NOW(), 'office', 70.0, 50.0), (NOW(), 'basement', 66.5, 60.0), (NOW(), 'garage', 77.0, 65.2);

---Collect data from the most recent 3 hours at a 15-minute interval and sort the data by time and temperature.
+--Collect data from the last 3 hours at a 15-minute interval, and sort the data by time and temperature.
 SELECT time_bucket('15 minutes', time) AS fifteen_min, location, COUNT(*), MAX(temperature) AS max_temp, MAX(humidity) AS max_hum FROM conditions WHERE time > NOW() - interval '3 hours' GROUP BY fifteen_min, location ORDER BY fifteen_min DESC, max_temp DESC;

-You can also use built-in functions to analyze and query data.
+You can also use built-in functions to query and analyze data.
 Examples:

 --Query the median.
 SELECT percentile_cont(0.5) WITHIN GROUP (ORDER BY temperature) FROM conditions;

 --Query the moving average.
 SELECT time, AVG(temperature) OVER(ORDER BY time ROWS BETWEEN 9 PRECEDING AND CURRENT ROW) AS smooth_temp FROM conditions WHERE location = 'garage' and time > NOW() - interval '1 day' ORDER BY time DESC;

 ERROR: functionality not supported under the current license "ApacheOnly", license HINT: Upgrade to a Timescale-licensed binary to access this free community feature